Windsor Castle: Middle Ward

 The western entrance to the Middle Ward is now open, and a gateway leads north from the ward onto the North Terrace.
 The eastern exit from the ward is guarded by the Norman Gatehouse.
-This gatehouse, which, despite its name, dates from the 14th century, is heavily vaulted and decorated with carvings, including surviving medieval lion masks, traditional symbols of majesty, to form an impressive entrance to the Upper Ward.
-Wyatville redesigned the exterior of the gatehouse, and the interior was later heavily converted in the 19th century for residential use.
+Despite its name, this gatehouse dates from the 14th century; it is heavily vaulted and decorated with carvings – including surviving medieval lion masks, which are traditional symbols of majesty – to form an impressive entrance to the Upper Ward.
+Wyatville redesigned the exterior of the gatehouse, and later in the 19th century the interior was heavily converted for residential use.